grafana/grafana/contribute/backend/recommended-practices.md

 **State:** Ongoing, passive.

-Refactor HTTP handlers so that the handler methods are on the `HttpServer` instance or a more detailed handler struct, for example, `AuthHandler`.
+Refactor HTTP handlers so that the handler methods are on the `HttpServer` instance or a more detailed handler struct.
+For example, `AuthHandler`.
-This ensures they get access to `HttpServer` service dependencies (and its `Cfg` object), so it avoids a global state.
+Doing so ensures that the handler methods get access to `HttpServer` service dependencies (and its `Cfg` object), so that global state may be avoided.

 ## 106 - Compare dates

 **State:** Ongoing, passive.

 Store newly introduced date columns in the database as epoch-based integers (that is, UNIX timestamps) if they require date comparison.
-This permits you to have a unified approach for comparing dates against all the supported databases instead of handling dates differently for each database.
+This permits you to have a unified approach for comparing dates against all the supported databases instead of needing to handle dates differently for each database.
 Also, when you compare epoch-based integers you no longer need error-pruning transformations to and from other time zones.

 ## 107 - Avoid the simplejson package

 **State:** Ongoing, passive

-Use of the `simplejson` package (`pkg/components/simplejson`) in place of types (that is, Go structs) results in code that is difficult to maintain.
+Don't use the `simplejson` package (`pkg/components/simplejson`) instead of types (that is, Go structs) because this results in code that is difficult to maintain.
 Instead, create types for objects and use the Go standard library's [`encoding/json`](https://golang.org/pkg/encoding/json/) package.

-## 108 - Make provisionable
+## 108 - Enable provisioning

 **State:** Abandoned: Grafana's file-based refactoring is limited to work natively only on on-premise installations of Grafana.
 We want to enhance the use of the API to enable provisioning for all Grafana instances in the future.